-These Are Crazy Romantic Traditions From Around the World
+Crazy (But Romantic) Traditions From Around the World

 BRAZIL: Valentines Day is June 12th.
 Single women perform a “trunk test” where young men run nearly four miles carrying the trunk of a barauna tree.
 The winner gets the right to dance with his loved one.

-HUNGARY: No chocolates or hearts here, but singles go into the woods and gather snowdrops (two leave and a single small white drooping bell shaped flower).
+HUNGARY: No chocolates or hearts here.
+Singles go into the woods and gather snowdrops (two leaves and a single small white drooping bell-shaped flower).

 WALES: sweethearts exchange carved wooden spoons on Valentines Day.

 HOLLAND: Chocolate?
 Nope?
 The Dutch show their love with licorice hearts.

 GREAT BRITAIN: : For Valentine’s Day Eve, women used to pin four bay leaves to the corners of their pillow and eat eggs, with salt replacing the removed yokes believing they’d dream of their future husbands.

 They would also write their lover’s names on paper and put them on clay balls and drop them into the water.
 They believed that whichever paper came up first, that man would be their future husband.

 JAPAN: Traditionally, women start out the fun by offering men boxes of chocolates and not just husbands and boyfriends, but to male friends as well.